jamespeterschinner/async_v20/doc/source/index.rst

 There are many OANDA clients for python already available.
 Why create another?
-The main driver for creating async_v20 was to facilitate better risk management, by allowing user's to monitor account status and trade currency's concurrently.
+The main driver for creating async_v20 was to facilitate better risk management, by allowing user's to concurrently monitor account status and trade currency's.

 An unintended consequence of async_v20 is the ability to create clear segregation between implementation ideas.